data-community-of-practice/AI-Graph-Obsidian/tools/Week 8/Llama 3.2.md

 - Tohfa Siddika Barbhuiya (**ORCID**: [0009-0007-2976-4601](https://orcid.org/0009-0007-2976-4601))

 Meta has released **Llama 3.2**, its latest advancement in large language models, introducing groundbreaking **multimodal capabilities** and improved **efficiency**.
-This guide explores the key features, improvements, and potential applications of this cutting-edge AI model, set to revolutionize the field of artificial intelligence.
+This article explores the key features, improvements, and potential applications of this cutting-edge AI model, set to revolutionize the field of artificial intelligence.

 ## Introduction to Llama 3.2